Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-- Identifies pathways for transforming groundwater knowledge to policy and governance, including groundwater security and sustainability
+- Identifies pathways for transforming knowledge to policy and governance of groundwater security and sustainability

 Hydrologists, Hydrogeologists, Civil Engineers, Water Managers, Agriculture Engineers, and Public Health Engineers, Researchers, and Graduate Students

 1. Global groundwater: from scarcity to security through sustainability and solutions

 3. Groundwater resources in Australia—their occurrence, management, and future challenges

 4. Groundwater storage dynamics in the Himalayan river basins and impacts of global change in the Anthropocene

 5. Groundwater variations in the North China Plain: monitoring and modeling under climate change and human activities toward better groundwater sustainability

 6. Emerging groundwater and surface water trends in Alberta, Canada